arrow-kt/arrow/arrow-docs/docs/optics/filterindex/README.md

 If the foci `A` for a structure `S` can be indexed by `I`, then a `Traversal` can be created by `FilterIndex` that is filtered by a predicate on `I`.

-`FilterIndex` can easily be created, given a `Every` instance that filers a certain index.
+`FilterIndex` can easily be created, given an `Every` instance that filters a certain index.

 ```kotlin:ank
 import arrow.core.*